 Dependability of a computing system is defined as the ability to deliver service that can justifiably be trusted.
 It includes attributes such as reliability, availability, functional safety, safety of the intended functionality, security and time determinism.
 To cope with the dependability of intelligentsystems (IS), in the past few years a forest of standards grew and continue to be enriched by new initiatives to guarantee or at least provide a platform for developing those systems in a truthful, affordable and interoperable way.
 The talk will give an overview of existing standards (suchas ISO 26262, IEC 61508) and new standardization projects (such as ISO 21448, ISO/SAE 21434, UL 4600), including the new IEEE CS STC on Dependable Intelligent Systems.
 The talk will highlight the major challenges of applying those standards to intelligent transportation systems (ITS) and how/if the current/futurestandardization offer will be able to address them or if additional innovations are required.

 Riccardo Mariani is widely recognized as an expert in functional safety and integrated circuit reliability.
-In his current role as chief functional safety technologist at Intel Corporation, he oversees strategies and technologies for IoT applications that require functional safety, high reliability and performance, such as autonomous driving, transportation and industrial systems.
-Riccardo Mariani has been recently nominated 2019 VP of IEEE Computer Society Standardisation Activities.
+In his current role as VP of Industry Safety at NVIDIA, he is responsible for driving safety alignment across NVIDIA’s automotive and embedded business units.
+To this end, he is responsible for developing cohesive safety strategies and cross-segment safety processes, architecture, and products that can leveraged across NVIDIA’s AI-based hardware and software platforms.
+Prior to NVIDIA, he was chief functional safety technologist at Intel Corporation, where he oversaw strategies and technologies for IoT applications that require functional safety, high reliability and performance, such as autonomous driving, transportation and industrial systems.
+Riccardo Mariani is 2019 VP of IEEE Computer Society Standardisation Activities and also chair of the IEEE Computer Society Special Technical Community on Reliable, Safe, Secure and Time Deterministic Intelligent Systems.
 Mariani spent the bulk of his career as CTO of Yogitech, an industry leader in functional safety technologies.
 Before co-founding the Italian company in 2000, he was technical director at Aurelia Microelettronica, where his responsibilities included leading high-reliability topics in projects with CERN in Geneva.
 A prolific author and respected inventor in the functional safety field, Mariani has contributed to multiple industry standards efforts throughout his career, including leading the ISO 26262-11 part specific to semiconductors.
 He has also won the SGS-Thomson Award and the Enrico Denoth Award for his engineering achievements.
 He holds a bachelor’s degree in electronic engineering and a Ph.D. in microelectronics from the University of Pisa in Italy.